Plymouth Educational Center

-Plymouth Educational Center is a public K-8 charter school, located in the Vivian H. Ross Campus in Detroit, Michigan.
+Plymouth Educational Center was a public K-8 charter school, located in the Vivian H. Ross Campus at 1460 E Forest Ave in Detroit, Michigan 48207.
 It was formerly K-12.

 History

 Nicholas Hood, Sr., who had operated the Plymouth United Church of Christ Day Care Center, established a day school division in 1974.
 Nicholas Hood, III took control of the school in 1984.
 The Plymouth Day School was incorporated as a private school in 1985.
 The school moved to a new location in 1990, and it began to cover grades K-5.
 The school moved back to the church facility in 1991, occupying the lower level.
 It only covered grades K-2.
 The school began steps to become a charter school in 1992.
 On August 31, 1995, it was designated as a Michigan Chartered Public School Academy.
 The current facility opened in 1999; at the time it covered grades K-8 and had over 700 students.

+Its final semester was the spring semester of 2024.
+Its last official event was a Farewell & Fun Day held on 28 June 2024.